moveitraleigh/moveitraleigh-com/content/events/2nd-annual-benefit/_index.md

 Jan 26, 2020
 6:30 pm
 Location: A.J.
-Fletcher Opera Theater
+Fletcher Opera Theater at the Duke Energy Center for the Performing Arts

 ### What It Is
-MOVE IT RALEIGH is a non-profit campaign formed to encourage residents in the Triangle to get out and move, with a specific focus on the performing arts.
-MOVE IT RALEIGH will work with local businesses and residents to give back to the community and fund performing arts’ needs in the Triangle area.
+"Raleigh Gives Back" is a community benefit concert that unites the Triangle dance community and raises money to give back to the triangle arts community to enhance and elevate the opportunities for all dancers and non dancers to enjoy and participate in the arts.

 ### Why
-Developed by Christy Curtis, owner of CC & Co Dance Complex, Move It Raleigh is a **community-based campaign to encourage residents in the Triangle area to get out and move,** with a specific focus on the performing arts.
+We feel it is important to collaborate and share our talent with one another and our community to give back!

 ### Tickets
-[ buy ticket link ]
+TBD